JohannesFischer/Nivoo-Slider/README.md

         <img src="images/image3.jpg" alt="" />
     </div>

-And then initialize the slider:
+And then initialize the slider using the domready event:

 	#JS
 	window.addEvent('domready',function(){